-We’re removing the faff from changing and managing vehicles, and we also want to make our legal documents a cinch for anyone to understand.
+We’re removing the faff from changing and managing cars, and we also want to make our legal documents a cinch for anyone to understand.
 If you have any doubts or suggestions regarding any of them, please contact us and we’ll do our best to help.

-Cinch Cars Limited
+Cinch Cars Limited of

 Farnham GU9 7XG, UK

 When we share personal data with third parties (see Section 4 below), they may become a data controller in respect of their own processing activities.
 We recommend you read their privacy notices as these will apply to their use of your personal data.
 We can’t take any responsibility for what’s in those notices though.

 2. Why do we process personal data?
 What data do we process?
 And what is our lawful basis for that processing?

 The types of data we process and the reasons for which we process it depends on how you’re using cinch.
 We are required to have a ‘lawful basis’ that we rely on to use your data in the ways we describe below, and we’ve stated what this is under each section.